opendatatrentino/traceprov/docs/README.md

 Main elements are `Type`, `ClassType`, `Def` and `RefType`.

 #### Type
 `Type` is a type expression, which doesn't have an associated name.
-A type can have parameters for generics.
+A type can have parameters to represent generics.